GrecoTechnology/Bizbox/README.md

 - Configure or keep as default and click "Continue to summary"
 - Review and click "Create Token"
 - Copy your token for the next step

+Configure your domain DNS settings to point to Cloudflare

 Edit accounts.yml file to specify username, password, email address, and Cloudflare information
 ```